 Masters in Museum Studies (Distance Learning)

-This masters degree will especially suit you if you are working in, or looking for employment in, the museum sector and will also provide an excellent preparation if you wish to go on to pursue PhD research in the field.
+This Distance Learning Masters in Museum Studies degree will suit professionals working in, or looking for employment in, the museum sector.
+It will also provide an excellent preparation for curators and museum professionals who which to pursue a PhD in the field.

-You will be taught by experts in the field, who have been involved in expanding the academic discipline of museum studies over many years.
-The course will equip you with a thorough knowledge and critical understanding of current principles, practice, and contemporary debates in Museum Studies.
+Taught by experts in the field, the Distance Learning Masters in Museum Studies degree has been designed by building on the academic discipline of museum studies over decades.
+The course will equip museum curators and professionals with a thorough knowledge and critical understanding of current principles, practice, and contemporary debates in Museum Studies.

-You will take four core modules and, if you are taking the MA or MSc, complete a dissertation on a topic of your choice.
-This is your chance to delve into your particular interests and extend your expertise.
-For many, it is the most exciting part of the course, as a self-directed opportunity to contribute new ideas, new knowledge, or critique existing scholarship or practice at an advanced academic level.
+Students will study four core modules and complete a dissertation on a topic of your choice.
+Delve into particular interests and extend your expertise by specialising through the dissertation topic.
+For many students undertaking the Distance Learning Masters in Museum Studies degree, the research if often the most exciting part of the course, being a self-directed opportunity to contribute new ideas, new knowledge, or critique existing scholarship or museum practices at an advanced academic level.

 This degree will provide you with the practical and theoretical experience needed to become a creative and effective museum and gallery professional or to further advance your career.